REL 275 - banner

 Assignments & Grading Policy

-Contrary to popular (and false) belief, I consider that an excellent final grade should be the result of excellent performance both at the Testing Center and in the classroom.
+Contrary to popular (and false) belief, I consider that an excellent final grade should be the result of excellent performance both in exams and in the classroom.
 An "A" should not be given simply because someone is "nice" (whatever that means) or has a testimony of the gospel.
 That high grade should be reserved for those who read all the assignments, attend class regularly, participate in classroom discussion frequently, and study for the exams diligently.
 This is the breakdown of the total points possible in this class:

 Midterm Exercise